Optimizing Retrieval for RAG via Reinforcement Learning: Abstract

 \section{Abstract}

-As retrieval-augmented generation (RAG) becomes increasingly widespread, the role of information retrieval (IR) is shifting from retrieving information for human users to retrieving contextual knowledge for artificial intelligence (AI) systems, where relevance becomes difficult to define or annotate beforehand.
-To address this challenge, we propose \underline{\textbf{\ours}}, a \underline{\textbf{R}}etrieval framework optimized for \underline{\textbf{R}}AG through trial-and-feedback \underline{\textbf{R}}einforced contrastive learning.
-Unlike prior approaches that rely on annotated or synthetic data for supervised fine-tuning, \ours enables the retriever to dynamically explore and optimize relevance within the RAG environment.
-During training, the retrieved results interact with the environment to produce contrastive signals that automatically guide the retriever’s self-improvement.
+As retrieval-augmented generation (RAG) becomes more widespread, the role of retrieval is shifting from retrieving information for human browsing to retrieving context for AI reasoning.
+This shift creates more complex search environments, where relevance is difficult to pre-define.
+Existing retrievers rely on supervised fine-tuning (SFT) with human labels or synthetic data, resulting in static relevance that struggles to adapt to diverse RAG environments.
+To address this challenge, we propose \underline{\textbf{\ours}}, a \underline{\textbf{R}}etrieval framework optimized for \underline{\textbf{R}}AG through \underline{\textbf{R}}einforcement learning (RL).
+Specifically, we adopt an RL training paradigm that enables the retriever to explore and self-improve within given RAG environments, automating the learning process with minimal manual experimentation or tuning effort.
 Extensive experiments across diverse tasks demonstrate that \ours improves RAG performance by 5.2\% over the original retriever and surpasses state-of-the-art retrievers by 4.9\%, while achieving comparable results to LLM-augmented retrieval and RAG systems built on post-trained or instruction-tuned LLMs.
 It is both efficient and practical, requiring only 4 GPUs and completing training within a single day.